 Community Conversation May 19, 2023

-The Community Conversation Event is a time for members of the CMREN Community to come together to learn what is happening in our neighborhoods to address SUD and substance misuse.
-It is also a time to discuss what needs we see as a guide to determine next steps.
+The Community Conversation Event, with 65 participants, was a time for members of the CMREN Community to come together to learn what is happening in our neighborhoods to address SUD and substance misuse.
+It was valued as a time to discuss what needs we see as a guide to determine next steps.